 Samak Kheer is a well-known sweet food that is prepared in across India during Navaratri.
 This payasam is prepared with Samak chawal or Barnyard rice.

 Main Ingredients: Samak chawal or barnyard rice, cashews, almonds, milk.

-TruWeight’s health point: compared to other sweet dishes, this particular sweet kheer contains less sugar.
+TruWeight’s health point: compared to other sweet dishes, this particular sweet kheer contains less sugar and good fiber.

 7. Special Beverages for Navratri:

-A tea prepared with lemon and green tea, lassi made with milk are recommended beverages during Navratri which can keep you away from coffee, tea which contains a lot of sugar.
+A tea prepared with lemon and green tea, lassi made with milk are recommended beverages during Navratri which can keep you away from coffee, tea containing a lot of sugar.

 5 Fasting Tips For Navratri

 1. Eat fruits such as apple, banana, oranges, pineapple, berries etc which have more nutrition values.

 Avoid juices and prefer whole fruits as juices are less with nutrients, especially fiber.

 2. Drink a lot of water to keep yourself away from dehydration.
 In addition, water can make your skin retain that glow and also, help your body retain the energy.